mozhganpe66/poem-generator/README.md

 # Project title:
 Poem-generator using AI.

-# What the project does
+# What the project does:
 This project generates and displays short poem using AI api. it generates based on the context and prompt we give to AI.
 In this project our context is romantic and short poem.
 It generates 4 sentences in the form of HTML because we give the context like this.
 If we gave to generate long sentences, then it performed based on that.
 So here we use the concept of prompt engineering.
 The use case of this project can be if some users want to generate a song or poem based on the topic they are thinking, it can be useful to use this project.